fpgaemu/fpgaemu/docs/axi.rst

 We can also get an idea about what an AXI read and write cycle would look like in simulation through the 7 Series MIG documentation (`UG586`_).
 As we can see, an AXI write consists of a command cycle (define address and burst length), data cycle (putting the data payload over the channel), and a response cycle (checking if the data was received).
-The master defines the payload specifications and rites the actual data payload (``5a5aa5a5`` at address 00000000).
+The master defines the payload specifications and writes the actual data payload (``5a5aa5a5`` at address 00000000).
 The slave toggles ``s_axi_bvalid``, exchanging a handshake that signifies the transfer was successful.